-SII has been implemented with effect from 1 January 2016, following the passing of the Omnibus II Directive by the European Parliament in 2014.
-During 2015 SIMA made significant progress in developing processes and systems to meet the full SII tests and standards and are well positioned for full compliance in accordance with the regulatory timetable.
+SII was implemented with effect from 1 January 2016, following the passing of the Omnibus II Directive by the European Parliament in 2014.
+During 2016 SIMA continued to make significant progress in developing processes and systems to embed SII into business as usual and to date all requirements under SII have been met.

-During 2015, SIMA has continued to benefit from participation in the Lloyd's SII programme and the use of the internal model for Lloyd's capital setting has been a strong driver for the embedding of the model into business as usual.
-SIMA's programme to prepare for SII will continue to completion in 2016.
+During 2016, SIMA has continued to benefit from participation in the Lloyd's SII programme and the use of the internal model for Lloyd's capital setting has been a strong driver for the embedding of the model into business as usual.
+SIMA's programme to prepare for SII will continue to completion in 2017 with the completion of the first annual reporting returns under SII.